 Review UTA proposals for accessible transportation services and provide input on factors related to accessibility qualifications of proposals.

-Review accessibility of the fixed route and rails services and provide suggestions for increased use of those services by persons with disabilities.
+Review accessibility of the fixed route bus and rails services, and provide suggestions for increased use of those services by persons with disabilities.

 Review appropriate use of UTA’s paratransit service and provide suggestions for increased effectiveness.